micmejia/bible-dump/NKJV/James/Jas 3.md

 My brethren, let not many of you become teachers, knowing that we shall receive a stricter judgment.

 ###### 2
 For we all stumble in many things.
-If anyone does not stumble in word, he _is_ a [^a]perfect man, able also to bridle the whole body.
+If anyone does not stumble in word, he _is_ a perfect man, able also to bridle the whole body.

 ###### 3
-[^b]Indeed, we put bits in horses' mouths that they may obey us, and we turn their whole body.
+Indeed, we put bits in horses' mouths that they may obey us, and we turn their whole body.

 ###### 4
 Look also at ships: although they are so large and are driven by fierce winds, they are turned by a very small rudder wherever the pilot desires.